-How Our Tibetan Carpets Are Made
+How Our Tibetan Carpets Are Made before they are shipped to us in Warwick, Rhode Island

-Tiger Rug Co. is a purveyor of Tibetan oriental carpets
+Tiger Rug Co. is a purveyor of Tibetan oriental carpets in Rhode Island

 It is the lanolin content that gives the wool a natural stain resistance and a very soft feel to the touch.
 This wool is considered the finest wool available in the world for the weaving of carpets.
 Tiger Rug Co. uses pure Tibetan Himalayan wool in our carpet making process.
 We do not blend our wool – ever.